krry/atmanaut.me/content/posts/i-ching-and-the-elements-of-time.md

 These days the only coins I carry are Bitcoins, so I keep my oracle with them as an app on my homescreen.
 [Nameless](https://nameless.quest) is also a fully functional progressive web app, so if you save it to your home screen, it's available offline, yours to keep.

-I wish the best of luck.
+I wish you the best of luck.
 May the oracle shine favor upon you.